KarlFarrugiaIcon/OreillyKatas2023/README.md

 ##### Trip Management Service

-The Trip Management service is responsible for allowing users to view and manage trips and reservations.
+The Trip Management Service is responsible for allowing users to view and manage trips and reservations.

 The Trip Management Service is subscribed to the Event Streaming Infrastructure to listen for incoming events from the Travel Integration and the Email Data Parsing Service for new records and/or changes to existing Trip or Reservation Records.